LoganRickert/CPP-Manager/README.md

 * 'bin' is where the final executable will go.
 Each executable will be named by the namespace that you build it from.
 * 'build' is where the CMake files, Makefiles, and object files are stored.
-	The build folder is sorted into 'namespace / build/release'
+	The build folder is sorted into 'namespace / Debug/Release'
 * 'doc' is where the project documentation is held.
-Currently the docs are not generated, but will be added soon.
+Currently the doc generation is not implemented, but will be added soon.
 It will be a compulation of each namespace.
-* 'include' and 'lib' are for over-arching files. 'include' is where is for header files and 'lib' is for cpp files.
+* 'include' and 'lib' are for over-arching files. 'include' is where is header files go and 'lib' is for cpp files.
 Complied is where the Makefile exports the compiled libraries too.
 The project does not currently natively support .a and .so files.
-They must be built during building.
+They must be built during building and are put in the lib/compiled to be reused instead of rebuilt on building.
 * 'src' is where the project source is.
 The src is sorted by namespaces and the default namespace is the name of the project (in this case test).
 	Each namespace is sorted into 'include', for header files, 'src', for .cpp files, and 'doc', for namespace documentation.

+upon creating a project, it will also init a git.
+It will also add all files directories and commit them with 'Initial project setup.'

 Sidenote:
 For installing a library, you should do the following: